amire2000/amire2000.github.io/_posts/ros/navigation/2019-05-02-ros-melodic-navigation.md

 roslaunch kbot_navigation gmapping.launch
 ```

-- Map created after traveling the are with the robot
+- Map created after traveling the area with the robot
 - Add map topic and laser scan to rviz
 > Tip: change the :Laser scan `size` to view the scan more clearly